ErfanNateghi/CCTV-face-object-detection-/README.md

 ## YOLOv8 Model

 The application uses the YOLOv8 model for object detection.
-Ensure the model weights are correctly placed in the `models` directory.
 You can download the weights from the official YOLOv8 GitHub repository.

 ## Logs

-All logs are stored in the `logs` directory.
+All logs are stored in the `log`.
 Each log entry includes:

 - **Timestamp:** When the face/object was detected.
 - **Face/Object Details:** Information about the detected face or object.